unphased/code-nodes/README.md

   versions regardless of the toggle.
 - `input_text`/`lines`: convenient aliases for `input1_text` and
   `input1_lines`.
+- `script_path`: absolute filesystem path of the file used when `load_from_file` is enabled, otherwise an empty string.
 - `result`/`result_lines`: start empty; assign to them when you want to emit values.
 If you only populate `result`, the node will automatically split it into `result_lines` (respecting the `split_lines`/`strip_empty` settings).
   Manually assigned `result_lines` are returned exactly as provided (after optional whitespace stripping) and are never truncated.

+#### Loading scripts from files

+Toggle **Load code from file** when you want to keep the main script in a real editor on disk.
+When the toggle is enabled:

+- The script textbox becomes read-only so it mirrors whatever is on disk.
+- A new `script_filename` widget appears where you can enter a path relative to the `code-nodes` extension directory (absolute paths are also supported).
+- The helper fetches the file over ComfyUI's `/extensions/...` static server so the code preview inside the node keeps up with the file contents.
+Use the node's right-click menu → **Reload Script Preview** after editing the file to pull in the latest version.
+- During execution the node reads the same file directly from the filesystem so you can keep iterating in your own editor without copy/paste loops.

 Both nodes are intentionally minimal wrappers over standard interpreters and do **not** provide sandboxing.
 Only run them on systems you control and never